 From the Admin console Home page, go to Admin roles.

-- On the left, click the role you want to change.
+- Click the link of the role you want to change.

-- On the Privileges tab, check boxes to select each privilege you want users with this role to have.
+- Check the boxes to select each privilege you want users with this role to have.

 - Click Save changes.